301 University Boulevard

 - M.U.R.P.
 Community Development, Ball State University

 - B.A.
 English/Liberal Arts, Lincoln University of the Commonwealth of Pennsylvania

-Tyrone McKinley Freeman is an award-winning scholar and teacher who serves as assistant professor of philanthropic studies and director of undergraduate programs at the Indiana University Lilly Family School of Philanthropy.
+Tyrone McKinley Freeman is an award-winning scholar and teacher who serves as associate professor of philanthropic studies and director of undergraduate programs at the Indiana University Lilly Family School of Philanthropy.
 Previously, he was a professional fundraiser for social services, community development, and higher education organizations.
 He was also associate director of The Fund Raising School where he trained nonprofit leaders in the United States, Africa, Asia, and Europe.